neil7057/all-about-autism/README.md

 ### Contact Page
 * Contact form
-    * A contact form will be implemented to allow users to contact me.
-The form will consist of the following fields and attributes:
+    * A contact is offered to allow users to contact me.
+The form consists of the following fields and attributes:
         * First Name (required, type=text).
         * Last Name (required, type=text).
         * Email (required, type=email).
         * Message (required, type=textarea), maximum 280 characters.
     * Muted Text will be used as hints or for assurance on certain fields.
-This will be adjusted, if necessary, for WCAG compliance.
+This has been adjusted for WCAG compliance.
     * This will allow a user to contact me if they have any queries about Autism or give any feedback on the site.
     * A popup modal confirms when a successful email has been sent using the emailJS service and gmail.
     * If the message send fails then an alternative popup message is displayed.